 Public History Program

 The graduate program in public history at the University at Albany, State University of New York, is designed to train professional historians for work outside the conventional academic settings.
 Graduates receive a Master of Arts in History with a concentration in Public History, or a Certificate of Advanced Study in Public History.
-Depending on their concentration, students will be prepared for employment with historical societies, museums, archives, and similar agencies, or with agencies involved in public policy planning.
+Students who are accepted into both programs may also choose to combine the History M.A. with the M.S. in Information Science.

 Office SS 060R